-Educational interventions for pain should be guided by core competencies and target both the training and practice levels.26 Provider education research specific to patient outcomes is limited, but systematic reviews on CME indicate interventions that include multimedia, multiple instructional techniques, and multiple exposures are associated with improved provider knowledge outcomes compared with alternatives (e.g., print materials, one-time interventions).^{441-443} Likewise, regardless of whether educational interventions are targeted at clinicians in training or in practice, aligning educational interventions with core competencies (i.e., outcomes) for pain care education ^{15,439} is a best practice.49 In addition, while Frank et al.444 demonstrated the effectiveness of a longitudinal distance learning approach that uses telemedicine to change clinical pain practice in primary care (e.g. Extension for Community Healthcare Outcomes (Project ECHO), a recent systematic review by Rochfort et al.445 found a scarcity of studies on the effectiveness of education and skills training of PCPs may positively affect patient performance of self-management pain-reduction activities, improve patient lifestyle behaviors, and increase perceived QOL.
+Educational interventions for pain should be guided by core competencies and target both the training and practice levels.26 Provider education research specific to patient outcomes is limited, but systematic reviews on continuing medical education (CME) programs indicate that interventions that include multimedia, multiple instructional techniques, and multiple exposures are associated with improved provider knowledge outcomes compared with alternatives (e.g., print materials, one-time interventions).^{443-445} Likewise, regardless of whether educational interventions are targeted at clinicians in training or in practice, aligning educational interventions with core competencies (i.e., outcomes) for pain care education^{15,441} is a best practice.49 In addition, although Frank et al.446 demonstrated the effectiveness of a longitudinal distance learning approach that uses telemedicine to change clinical pain practice in primary care (e.g., Extension for Community Healthcare Outcomes [Project ECHO]), a recent systematic review by Rochfort et al.447 found a scarcity of studies on the effectiveness of educational interventions implemented by a PCP designed to promote optimal patient outcomes.
+Results do indicate that education and skills training of PCPs may positively affect patient performance of self-management pain-reduction activities, improve patient lifestyle behaviors, and increase perceived QOL.
 This finding underscores the importance of further training for health care professionals in patient self-management support as part of patient-centered care and as a mechanism for improving pain outcomes.

-Chronic Pain and Headache Management TeleECHO (ECHO Pain), with Project ECHO, is a telehealth approach that supports clinicians' education and training regarding treating patients with chronic pain and safe opioid management.446 The model is based on workplace learning, with cases selected by participants from their patient panels combined with short lectures by experts (referred to as a "hub-and-spoke model").
+Chronic Pain and Headache Management TeleECHO (ECHO Pain), with Project ECHO, is a telehealth approach that supports clinicians' education and training regarding treating patients with chronic pain and safe opioid management.448 The model is based on workplace learning, with cases selected by participants from their patient panels combined with short lectures by experts (referred to as a "hub-and-spoke model").

-Gap 1: Gaps exist in pain management understanding and education throughout the health care provider community.
-There is a need for further education regarding acute and chronic pain for all health care providers in professional school curricula, post-graduate education, and further clinical specialty training.

-- Recommendation 1a: Further develop biopsychosocial educational models for clinicians at all levels of training. - Recommendation 1b: Develop effective educational resources for PCPs to improve the current understanding and knowledge of pain treatment modalities, initially available treatments, and early referral to pain specialists. - Recommendation 1c: Explore intensive continuing pain education for PCPs, including telehealth, tele-mentoring, and the Project ECHO model, as a means of providing pain education for PCPs by pain specialists.
-Consider the State Targeted Response Technical Assistance Consortium model for pain training as it currently exists for addiction training.

-Gap 2: Pain is generally treated as a symptom of another illness, disease, or injury; it is not commonly recognized as a separate category of disease.^{5,447} The lack of education on pain syndromes and pain mechanisms limits the ability to recognize chronic pain as a category of disease.

-- Recommendation 2a: The Task Force supports WHO's recognition of chronic and acute pain as a category of disease, with its revisions to the "International Classification of Diseases 11th Revision."448 - Recommendation 2b: Conduct further education on pain syndromes and mechanisms through clinician training, such as CME, the Project ECHO model, telementoring, and other continuing education programs.
+- GAP 1: Gaps exist in pain management understanding and education throughout the health care provider community.
+There is a need for further education regarding acute and chronic pain for all health care providers in professional school curricula, postgraduate education, and further clinical specialty training. - RECOMMENDATION 1A: Further develop biopsychosocial educational models for clinicians at all levels of training. - RECOMMENDATION 1B: Develop effective educational resources for PCPs to improve the current understanding and knowledge of pain treatment modalities, initially available treatments, and early referral to pain specialists - RECOMMENDATION 1C: Explore intensive continuing pain education for PCPs, including telehealth, tele-mentoring, and the Project ECHO model, as a means of providing pain education for PCPs by pain specialists.
+Consider the State Targeted Response Technical Assistance Consortium model for pain training as it currently exists for addiction training. - GAP 2: Pain is generally treated as a symptom of another illness, disease, or injury; it is not commonly recognized as a separate category of disease^{5,449} The lack of education on pain syndromes and pain mechanisms limits the ability to recognize chronic pain as a category of disease. - RECOMMENDATION 2A: The Task Force supports WHO's recognition of chronic and acute pain as a category of disease, with its revisions to the "International Classification of Diseases, 11th Revision."450 - RECOMMENDATION 2B: Conduct further education on pain syndromes and mechanisms through clinician training, such as CME, the Project ECHO model, tele-mentoring, and other continuing education programs.

-3.3.4 POLICYMAKER, REGULATOR AND LEGISLATOR EDUCATION
+3.3.4 Policymaker, Regulator and Legislator Education